mirage/ocaml-cohttp/README.md

 $ cohttp-curl-lwt 'http://0.0.0.0:8080/README.md'
 ```

-Other examples using the async api are avaliable in the
+Other examples using the async api are available in the
 [cohttp-async/examples](https://github.com/mirage/ocaml-cohttp/tree/master/cohttp-async/examples)
 folder in the sources.